rails/action_push_native/README.md

 | :sound           | The sound to play when the notification is received.
 | :high_priority   | Whether the notification should be sent with high priority (default: true).
 | :google_data     | The Google-specific payload for the notification.
 | :apple_data      | The Apple-specific payload for the notification.
+It can also be used to override APNs request headers, such as `apns-push-type`, `apns-priority`, etc.
 | :data            | The data payload for the notification, sent to all platforms.
 | **               | Any additional attributes passed to the constructor will be merged in the `context` hash.